appium/appium/packages/appium/docs/en/ecosystem/build-drivers.md

 examples can be found at the relevant client docs).

 An alternative to this way of doing things is to overload a command which all WebDriver clients have access to already: Execute Script.
-A common driver pattern is to create a magic prefix which the driver looks for at the beginning of any Execute Script invocation, and if it's present, to treat the rest of the script string as the name of a custom command to execute.
+Appium provides some convenience methods for making this easy.
+The convention is to create a sort of magic prefix for your users, which the driver looks for at the beginning of any Execute Script invocation, and if it's present, to treat the rest of the script string as the name of a custom command to execute.
 This works in large part because for most platforms beyond web browsers, executing arbitrary JavaScript isn't a thing that makes sense.

 Let's say you are building a driver for stereo system called `soundz`, and you wanted to create a command for playing a song by name.
 You could expose this to your users in such a way that they